bitcointranscripts/bitcointranscripts/misc/choosing-a-career-in-bitcoin-open-source-development.md

 But seven years on, Zman is as trusted as anyone.
 Bitcoin is better because Zman is here.

-There's Hibasto.
+There's Hebasto.
-In 2018, Hibasto started contributing to Bitcoin Core on nights and weekends while working IT at a university in Ukraine.
+In 2018, Hebasto started contributing to Bitcoin Core on nights and weekends while working IT at a university in Ukraine.
 He contributed a lot of code and a ton of review, and was able to transition to full-time work on Core.
 When his country was invaded, he had already spent years building the very technology that allowed him to walk his life savings over the border in an undetectable way while others struggled to access their bank accounts.
-Bitcoin is better because Hibasto is here.
+Bitcoin is better because Hebasto is here.

-There's Ashana.
+There's Ishaana.
-Ashana started working on Bitcoin Core as a 15-year-old.
+Ishaana started working on Bitcoin Core as a 15-year-old.
 Her ideas have far outpaced her experience.
 She taught herself the code and started to concentrate on the Bitcoin Core wallet.
 A couple of years in, she's one of the most promising contributors to the project.
 Not because of how many years she has in software or even on this earth, but because she's curious, humble, and driven.
 Open source isn't about your credentials, it's about what you can contribute.
-Bitcoin is better because Ashana is here.
+Bitcoin is better because Ishaana is here.

 ## Recruiter's Pitch for Working in Bitcoin